carlosavellaneda/polars_pandas/README.md

 ## The results

-Running this process locally on laptop retrieves the following results:
+Running this process locally on my laptop retrieves the following results:

 * Pandas: 62.57 seconds.
 * Polars: 11.621 seconds.